Put-in-Bay Church News May 2016

 SUNDAY WORSHIP TRANSITION … Our “summer” Put-in-Bay Church service moves to Sunday evenings … with worship at 6:30 pm … will take place on May 15, which is the Day of Pentecost.
-Those who come for worship are encouraged to wear the color RED!
-On both May 1 and 8 worship will be held at 3:00 pm.
-Our worship style at St. John@TheBay is “casual” and the music is more contemporary, yet we seek “To share the good news of Jesus and grow disciples with all who live, work and visit on South Bass Island.”
+Those who come for prayer are encouraged to wear the color RED!
+On both May 1 and 8, worship will be held at 3:00 pm.
+Our worship style at St. John@TheBay is “casual,” and the music is more contemporary, yet we seek “To share the good news of Jesus and grow disciples with all who live, work and visit on South Bass Island.”

-Pentecost Sunday celebrates the gift of the Holy Spirit to the Church, and Christ’s presence with us in his Holy Spirit and His Church day by day until the end of time.
-On May 22nd, the congregation will observe Trinity Sunday, the first Sunday after Pentecost, celebrates the whole Christian experience of God, who we know to be Father, Son, and Holy Spirit, one God.
-We will also be having our welcome dinner for our international students next month.
+Pentecost Sunday celebrates the gift of the Holy Spirit to the Church and Christ’s presence with us in His Holy Spirit and His Church daily until the end of time.
+On May 22nd, the congregation will observe Trinity Sunday, the first Sunday after Pentecost, celebrating the whole Christian experience of God, who we know to be Father, Son, and Holy Spirit, one God.
+We will also have our welcome dinner for our international students next month.

 Six groups with color-coded bandannas experienced their first labyrinth walk and learned about the benefits of walking meditation.
 The group is also very involved in service projects.
 St. Paul’s welcomes various groups to come and walk the labyrinth.
 The labyrinth is listed on the web-based Worldwide Labyrinth locator.
-Some people learn about it on the web, others by word of mouth and some see the labyrinth as they pass by and stop to walk.
+Some people learn about it on the web, others by word of mouth, and some see the labyrinth as they pass by and stop to walk.

 Ascension Day makes the Top Ten at St. Paul’s Holiday means “holy day.”
 The church celebrates the most important holidays with intention.
-Most people can name the top two (Easter and Christmas) but can you name the rest?
-Ascension Day is usually often seen as #4 on the list with Pentecost coming in at #3.
-This year St. Paul’s will observe this holy day with an outdoor celebration on the labyrinth this year.
+Most people can name the top two (Easter and Christmas), but can you call the rest?
+Ascension Day is usually often seen as #4 on the list, with Pentecost coming in at #3.
+St. Paul’s will observe this holy day with an outdoor celebration on the labyrinth this year.